Napili Beach on Maui

 Snorkeling: Napili beach has some of the best snorkeling in Hawaii, as lava rock formations protect swimmers from big waves.
 You'll see sea turtles in abundance.
 Head to Honokeana Cove to snorkel with the sea turtles at the southern point of this beach.
 You can rent snorkeling gear nearby.

 Swimming: Enjoy serene days during the summer.
 The waters are sheltered from the tradewinds.
 The rocky formations make it a secluded spot where guests can swim.
 However, during the winter, it can be dangerous to swim here.

 Surfing: The beach draws bodyboarders and surfers when the surf can be large and powerful during the winter.

 Boogie boarding: Enjoy the consistent waves for boogie boarding.

 Paddling: This is an excellent area for paddling, especially during the calm summer months.
-Watch out for the tradewinds, for they can take you far out from the shore.
+Watch out for the tradewinds, which can take you far from shore.

 Nearby Attractions and Sights